eoscanada/eos-bios/README.md

         the sole exception that he knows the address of one of the nodes, and can watch the other ones connect.

-  * While the Boot node boots and does the prior things, the other 21 ABPs would now wait on standard input, for the operator to paste the _Kickstart data_ (see below) from the BIOS Boot node.
+  * While the Boot node does the steps above, the other 21 ABPs wait on standard input, for the operator to paste the _Kickstart data_ (see below) from the BIOS Boot node, somewhere on the interwebs.

-    * Just before that, `eos-bios` would ask for the private key of the block producer, to be able to sabotage the network if checks are invalid.
-This key is only kept in memory for as long as the `eos-bios` process lives.

     * When your launch team discovers that data, it pastes it in stdin, and if you're part of the 21 ABPs, you will have the key